-One relevant empirical paper that moves away from the airline setting is Leslie (2004), who examined price discrimination in Broadway theater tickets through the use of price tiers and couponing.
+One relevant empirical article that moves away from the airline setting is that of Leslie (2004), who examined price discrimination in Broadway theater tickets through the use of price tiers and couponing.
 The focus of his research was on the buyer's price sensitivity and choice of tier.
-When and what a consumer purchased depended on the ticket price, transaction costs and capacity constraints.
-While Leslie (2004) examined the consumer's choice of price tiers and response to price discounting, he did not address any differences in purchase timing among the available tiers (which reflect differences between low versus high valuation customers) aside from the effects resulting from capacity constraints.
+When and what a consumer purchased depended on the ticket price, transaction costs, and (in particular) capacity constraints.
+Although Leslie examined the consumer's choice of price tiers and response to price discounting, he did not address any differences in purchase timing among the available tiers (which reflect differences between low versus high valuation customers).

-Despite the frequent focus on capacity constraints in many of these papers, surprisingly few events actually bump into such constraints.
-While the press tends to highlight the sold-out Hannah Montana concert or playoff basketball games, most arena performances (primarily concerts, sporting activities, and family shows) take place with excess capacity.
-Even in Leslie's (2004) study of Broadway shows, only 12 of the 199 performances in their dataset were sold-out shows - and those are held in theaters with far smaller capacity than most arenas.
+Despite the prominent focus on capacity constraints in many of these papers, surprisingly few events actually bump into such constraints.
+Although the press tends to highlight the sold-out Hannah Montana concert or playoff basketball game, most arena performances (primarily concerts, sporting activities, and family shows) take place with excess capacity.
+Although Leslie's (2004) study of Broadway shows emphasized the effects of capacity constraints, only 12 of the 199 performances in his data set were sold-out shows-and those were held in theaters with far smaller capacity than most arenas.
 In our data set, not a single performance sold out its capacity, either for the entire venue or for specific price tiers.
-Therefore, in this paper, we examine advance purchase behavior in the absence of capacity constraints - and we are quite comfortable generalizing from the observations we make here
+Therefore, in this article, we examine advance purchase behavior in the absence of capacity constraints-and we are quite comfortable generalizing from the observations we make here.

 We develop a Weibull timing model of purchasing for each tier that describes both the purchase timing decision of buyers in that price tier as well as measuring their responsiveness to various dimensions of price through the use of time-varying (and tier-specific) price-related covariates.
-We also incorporate into the model a measure of spot market size.
+We also incorporate into the model a measure of spot market size (i.e., the number of tickets sold in the week of the event).
 In this component of the model, we allow the pricing schedule employed in the advance selling period to affect the relative size of the spot market.

-While previous research has modeled the nature of sales arrivals in advance markets using stochastic models, they have done so at the aggregate performance level rather than at the price-tier level (see McGill and van Ryzin 1999 for a review).
+Although previous research has modeled the nature of sales arrivals in advance markets using stochastic models, authors have done so at the aggregate performance level rather than at the price tier level (for a review, see McGill and van Ryzin 1999).
 By examining sales arrivals for specific price tiers, we can empirically examine and compare the behaviors of buyers with different valuations for the performance.

 Our findings show that advance purchasing behavior tends to vary dramatically across different price tiers even within a single performance.
 We examine a highly varied set of events and find consistent results across them.
-While buying behavior varies across price tiers, buyers are virtually unaffected by the face value price or week-to-week price variations in the advance selling period.
+Although buying behavior varies across price tiers, buyers are virtually unaffected by the face value price or week-to-week price variations in the advance selling period.
 The only element of price that is important to these buyers is the price tier.
-Spotmarket buyers, on the other hand, are influenced both by face values (in the low- and mid-priced tiers) and the spot-market price relative to the advance price (in the high-priced tier).
+Spot market buyers, on the other hand, are influenced both by face values (in the lowand mid-priced tiers) and the spot market price relative to the advance price (in the high-priced tier).
 Overall, however, the largest source of variation in behavior arises from the differences across price tiers rather than any pricing strategy within tier.
 This is a significant finding that we hope will contribute to the extant literature as well as to how event marketers think about pricing.